skazzel/diplomka/readme.txt

  Příkaz: `./gradlew run` ve složce `javafx-frontend`

-5. for testing pusposes, please use this server:
+5. for testing pusposes, please visit this github repository, which will contain IP address for testing server.
+In this server you will be able to test my development.